etiu/Comparison-of-Three-clustering-algorithms/README.md

 - DBSCAN

-The dataset comprising of different molecules were obtained from the ChEMBL database.
+The dataset comprising of different molecules was obtained from the ChEMBL database.

 ## Acknowledgements